 All awards, amounts or benefits received or outstanding under the 2019 Equity Incentive Plan and the U.S. sub-Plan will be subject to clawback, cancellation, recoupment, rescission, payback, reduction or other similar action in accordance with the terms of any clawback or similar policy that we adopt or any applicable law related to such actions, as may be in effect from time to time, subject to exceptions for certain participants.
-A participant's acceptance of an award under the 2019 Equity Incentive Plan and the U.S. sub-Plan will be deemed to constitute the participant's acknowledgement of and consent to our application, implementation and enforcement of any applicable clawback, cancellation, recoupment, rescission, payback or reduction of compensation, and the participant's agreement that we may take such actions as may be necessary to effectuate any such policy or applicable law, without further consideration or action.
+A participant's acceptance of an award under the 2019 Equity Incentive Plan and the U.S. sub-Plan will be deemed to constitute the participant's acknowledgement of and consent to our application, implementation and enforcement of any applicable clawback or similar policy that may apply to the participant, and any provision of applicable law relating to clawback, cancellation, recoupment, rescission, payback or reduction of compensation, and the participant's agreement that we may take such actions as may be necessary to effectuate any such policy or applicable law, without further consideration or action.